Hippos slaughtered by rebel group in national park

 Wednesday 25 October 2006

-Hippos falling victim to a poaching spree in a national park could die out in the area unless the culling stops, Zoological Society of London conservationists are warning.
+Hippos falling victim to a poaching spree in a national park could die out in the area by Christmas unless the culling stops, Zoological Society of London conservationists are warning.
 We are launching an appeal to raise funds for extra ranger training.

 A Congolese militia group is already thought to have killed half the hippo population in Virunga National Park since setting up a base there two weeks ago.
 Lake Edward, in the centre of the park in the Democratic Republic of the Congo was once central to Africa’s greatest concentration of these magnificent beasts.